jeremydratcliff/Oxford_LTLA_COVID19/README.md

 **Products**
 * OxfordCases.csv - csv file containing the reported daily cumulative cases for the Oxford LTA.
 Column 1 is the date, Column 2 is total cases.
 Each row represents a single date.
-* OxfordCases.html - visualization of the data, built using R Markdown and the ggplot2 package.
+* OxfordCases.pdf - visualization of the data, built using R Markdown and the ggplot2 package.